Building Positive, Healthy Relationships: 6 Helpful Benefits

 1. Choose Relationships Wisely

-Building positive relationships starts with who you chose to let into your life.
+Building positive relationships starts with who you choose to let into your life.
 We don’t get to choose certain relationships such as neighbors, coworkers, and family.

 But you do get to choose the relationships to which you devote most of your time and energy (excluding your children, they are completely yours, at least until they become adults!)